|

 You

-can train in Aikido and Iaido regardless of age, gender, size, or physical
+Iaido regardless of age, gender, size, or physical

 conditioning.
 Since these

-budo do not depend on strength or speed, everyone has equal potential.
+Budo do not depend on strength or speed, everyone has equal potential.

 You ultimately learn a "way" to self-discovery and the